AbUndMax/Java_ArgsParser/README.md

 [![Badge](https://img.shields.io/badge/release-v1.0.0-brightgreen)](https://github.com/AbUndMax/Java_ArgsParser/releases/tag/Release_v1.0.0)
 # ArgsParser Tool
-This tool makes it easier to define what arguments a user should input while at the same time it makes it easer for the programmer to access the given arguments.
+This tool makes it easier to define what arguments a user should input while at the same time it makes it easier for the programmer to access the given arguments.

 ## How to use